abojchevski/graph2gauss/README.md

 ## Graphs without attributes
 If you graph has no attribute information you can run the one-hot version of Graph2Gauss (G2G_oh) by setting X=I, where I is the identity matrix.
 Additionally, setting X=A+I, where A is the adjacency matrix often yields even better perfomance.

+## Misc
+For an animation of Graph2Gauss learning to embed nodes as 2D Gaussians see: https://twitter.com/abojchevski/status/958278834025091072?s=19

 ## Cite
 Please cite our paper if you use this code in your own work: